Environment-Assisted Generation of Non-Gaussian Wavepacket Quantum States

-Fig \ref{Fig2-6panels} illustrates one realization of the SGS and EE evolution.
-Panels (a) and (b) show the SGS and EE population during the state generation process and the drive profile corresponding to the 2-legged and 4-legged cat states, respectively.
-The emission rate effectively suppresses the instantaneous population of higher Fock states inside the SGS, while over time, several photons are emitted and populate the travelling wave packet.
-It is worth noting, that for higher-order parametric drives \( \propto \Omega_d (a^{n} + h.c) \), we may employ a weaker classical drive amplitude \( \Omega_d \) as the rate of excitation scales as \( \sqrt{n!}\, \Omega_d \).
-Thus, ensuring \( \Gamma \approx \sqrt{n!} \,\Omega_d \), the excitation and release of the quantum state will occur at approximately the same rate.
-The insert panels in Fig. \ref{Fig2-6panels} (a, b) show the Wigner function of the most populated mode, revealing the expected 2-legged and 4-legged cat states, respectively.
-These states are produced in a total time of $t = 6/\Gamma$ and $7/\Gamma$, and with the decay rates $1/\Gamma = 0.2\,\mu s$ and $1 \,\mu s$, it takes \(t_{\text{2cat}} \approx 1.2 \, \mu s\), \(t_{\text{4cat}} \approx \, 7\mu s\) to create and emit the 2-legged and 4-legged cat states, respectively; see more details in \cite{sup}.
+Fig. \ref{Fig3} illustrates one realization of the SGS and buffer evolution.
+Panels (a) and (b) show the SGS and buffer population during the state generation process and the drive profile corresponding to the 2-legged and 4-legged cat states, respectively.
+The emission rate effectively suppresses the instantaneous population of higher Fock states inside the SGS, while over time, several photons are emitted and populate the traveling wave packet.
+The inset panels in Fig.~\ref{Fig3}(a,b) show the Wigner functions of the most populated mode, revealing the expected two-legged and four-legged cat qubit states, respectively.
+Considering the the logical basis $\{\ket{C^{+n}_{\alpha}},\ \ket{C^{-n}_{\alpha}}\}$ and probabilities $\{p_+, p_-\}$, a logical qubit superpostion state can be expressed as $\sqrt{p_+}\ket{C^{+n}_{\alpha}} + e^{i\phi}\sqrt{p_-}\ket{C^{-n}_{\alpha}}$, for both 2-cat and 4-cat qubits.
+In Fig.~\ref{Fig3}(a), we find a fidelity of $95.3\%$ with the cat-state qubit for parameters $p_+ = 0.75$, $p_- = 0.25$, $\phi = -0.8$, and $|\alpha|^2 = 2.52$, with $96\%$ of the population in a single mode.
+In Fig.~\ref{Fig3}(b), the corresponding parameters are $p_+ = 0.9$, $p_- = 0.1$, $\phi = -0.4$, and $|\alpha|^2 = 1.85$, yielding a fidelity of $94.5\%$ and a mode population ratio of $95\%$ in mode $v_1$.
+It is important to note that the two-legged cat state can be generated faster than the four-legged cat state, as it only requires third-order nonlinearity.
+Considering values of $ 1/\Gamma = 0.22,\, 1.32~\mu\text{s} $, the total generation times obtained from Fig.~\ref{Fig3} are approximately $T \approx 2~\mu\text{s} $ and $ 9.3~\mu\text{s} $ for the two-cat and four-cat states, respectively; see SM \cite{sup} for more details.